Demand Modeling

 • Standard econometric assumptions only admit #2 when \(corr(p,e)==0\) (“exogenous”)

-Hence, what the estimates can teach us depends on what we cannot see
+• Hence, what the estimates can teach us depends on \(e\), which we cannot see

-Answer 2: When we observe all demand drivers; but this is difficult to verify
+• Answer 2: When we observe all demand drivers; but this is typically unreasonable to expect

 • Suppose 2 firms, correlated cost shocks and correlated prices, MNL demand